horovod/horovod/docs/conda.rst

 --------------------------

-After adding any necessary dependencies that should be downloaded via Conda to the :code:`environment.yml` file and any dependencies that should be downloaded via pip to the :code:`requirements.txt` file you create the Conda environment in a sub-directory :code:`env` of your project directory by running the following commands. ::
+After adding any necessary dependencies that should be downloaded via Conda to the :code:`environment.yml` file and any dependencies that should be downloaded via :code:`pip` to the :code:`requirements.txt` file you create the Conda environment in a sub-directory :code:`env` of your project directory by running the following commands. ::